hartwigmedical/pipeline5/README.md

 ---
 **NOTE**

-As of version 5.4 we have stopped using ADAM, Spark and Dataproc in favour of also running BWA on our VM management framework.
+As of version 5.4 we have stopped using ADAM, Spark and DataProc in favour of also running BWA on our VM management framework.

 We were able to achieve similar performance with this approach, at a fraction of the cost, using pre-emptible VMs and local SSDs.